orestespap/bitcoin-blockchain-converter/README.md

     txid, input addresses count (n), input_0, ..., inputAddr_n-1, output addresses count (m), outputAddr_0, ..., output_m-1, outputValue_0_flag, outputValue_0, ..., outputValue_m-1_flag, outputValue_m-1, timestamp, sumOfInputValues_flag, sumOfInputValues

     Element count per transaction: n + 3*m + 6

+While we don't store the transaction fee explicitly, it can be trivially calculated as follows: _sumOfInputValues_ - _sum_(outputValue_0 : outputValue_m-1).

 The purpose of the _flag_ values preceding each ouput value and the sum of inputs is to indicate whether the following value is denominated in Bitcoin or Satoshi.